S-Polimetla/dynamodb-scheduled-backup/README.md

 There are 2 workflows.
 [Deploy](./.github/workflows/deploy.yml) happens only when something is pushed to main branch.
 - Pushes to other branches and PRs are being addressed by [Build](./.github/workflows/build.yml)

-A detailed description about the implementation is covered in my post [here](link-here)